fabianwennink/IconCaptcha-PHP/README.md

 # Wiki
 For instructions on installing, setting up, and configuring IconCaptcha, be sure to explore the Wiki pages:

-* [Requirements](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#requirements) - A list of requirements to get IconCaptcha working properly.
+* [Requirements](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Getting-Started#requirements) - A list of requirements to get IconCaptcha working properly.
-* [Installation](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#installation) - Instructions on how to install/download IconCaptcha.
+* [Installation](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Getting-Started#installation) - Instructions on how to install/download IconCaptcha.
-* [Implementing](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#implementation) - Step-by-step instructions on how to implement IconCaptcha.
+* [Implementing](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Implementation) - Step-by-step instructions on how to implement IconCaptcha.
-* [Configuration](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#configuration) - Explanation of all available configuration options.
+* [Configuration](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Configuration) - Explanation of all available configuration options.
+* [Storage](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Storage) - Details about all storage options.
+* [Challenge Generator](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Challenge-Generator) - Information about how to implement a custom challenge generator.
+* [Validation](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Validation) - Explanation of the validation process and error handling.
-* [Events](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#events) - Overview of events which are triggered at different stages in the captcha process.
+* [Hooks & Events](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Hooks-&-Events) - Overview of events which are triggered at different stages in the captcha process.
+* [Token](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Token) - Information about the usage of the optional widget security token.
-* [Custom Themes](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#custom-themes) - Details on creating and setting up custom themes.
+* [Themes](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Themes) - Details on creating and setting up custom themes.
+* [Localization](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/Localization) - Details on how to customize the localization strings.

 ## Credits
 The icons used in this project are made by <a href="https://streamlinehq.com" target="_blank" rel="nofollow">Streamline</a>.